Registration and What You Need to Know Before Your Pet’s Surgery

 Please read this whole page before bringing an animal to the clinic.

 - To make an appointment for surgery call 971-267-2567.
 Surgeries will be scheduled for Tuesdays, Wednesdays, and Thursdays.
-Drop-off for animals scheduled for surgery is from 8:00 to 8:30 a.m.; pick up is between 3:00 and 4:00 p.m.
+Drop-off for dogs scheduled for surgery is at 7:30 a.m., drop-off for cats is at 8:00 a.m.; pick up is between 3:00 and 4:00 p.m.
 Pets should be acting healthy and eating normally in the days before surgery.
 Have the following information available when you call to register your pet: your pet’s name, breed, color, age, and list of any medications or medical conditions.

 - We can spay or neuter kittens when they weigh 2 pounds — approximately 8-10 weeks old.
 If you don’t know a kitten’s weight, you may bring the kitten(s) to the Spay/Neuter Clinic on a Tuesday, Wednesday, or Thursday between 9:00 and 4:00 p.m. to be weighed.

 Puppies may be spayed or neutered when at least 6 weeks old.

 - Our clinic does not have the capacity to treat sick or injured animals.
 If your pet is sick or injured, please call your regular veterinarian.
 This clinic provides elective spay/neuter surgery for healthy pets only.
 See our list of Veterinary Clinics in Yamhill County to find a veterinarian.